birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_causal.md

 * They make sure we illustrate and identify our sources of biases (assumptions)
     * More precise and efficient than writing pages of assumptions[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)
     * Although they are based on assumptions, so are analytic models.[[source]](https://med.stanford.edu/content/dam/sm/s-spire/documents/WIP-DAGs_ATrickey_Final-2019-01-28.pdf)
+    * Although investigators often feel some discomfort in deciding what causal effects do and do not exist on the basis of prior knowledge, the advantage of this approach is that it makes these assumptions explicit (and hence transparent).[[Lederer et al. 2018]](https://doi.org/10.1513/AnnalsATS.201808-564PS)
 * They indicate when associations or independence should be expected.[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)
 * They can help determine whether the effect of interest can be identified from available data, and help us clarify our study question[[source]](https://med.stanford.edu/content/dam/sm/s-spire/documents/WIP-DAGs_ATrickey_Final-2019-01-28.pdf) - and to identify problems in the study design[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)